01 of 05

 02 of 05

-Caves Formed by the Asteroid That Made Dinosaurs Extinct
+Caves Formed by the Asteroid That Made the Dinosaurs Extinct

-The top strata of the Yucatan Peninsula is mostly limestone, with a large, fresh water aquifer and thousands of openings called cenotes.
-This is a perfect environment for an extensive underground cave system to form, complete with stalactites, stalagmites, and columns.
+The top strata of the Yucatan Peninsula is mostly limestone, with a large, fresh water aquifer and thousands of openings––called cenotes––underneath.
+This is a perfect environment for an extensive underground cave system to form, complete with stalactites, stalagmites, and stone columns.
 Most of the passages are completely flooded and accessible only to scuba divers.
 Snorkelers can explore a few of the caves as well, although most are completely off limits.

 Rio Secreto was discovered in 2007, and although it sees frequent visitors, the formations found within remain intact today.
 It's a horizontal, semi-dry cave that permits easy passage without significant exertion.
-The passageway is surprisingly open and should create a feeling of wonder rather than claustrophobia.Continue to 3 of 5 below.
+The passageway is surprisingly open and generally creates feelings of wonder rather than claustrophobia.Continue to 3 of 5 below.

 03 of 05